bstienen/bash-course/Step 1: Using the terminal/Lesson 6: Getting help.md

 help cd
 ```

-The text that is shown outlines what the command does, how to use it and which options (or arguments as we called them earlier).
+The text that is shown outlines what the command does, how to use it and which options.

 ## Getting help on executable programs
 For executable programs such help pages do not exist, but most of these programs *do* have manual pages.
 You can open these with the `man` command, followed by the command you want the manual of.